 5Obelisks on Flower Planters

 This is a good idea: make companion planters to fit the base of your obelisks.
 Here, they hung hanging baskets from the obelisks.
 Climbing vines would also look great, of course.

 6Turquoise Wood Obelisk

 This was in the same garden as the orange obelisk (above).
-You could make a bunch and paint them various colours, or pick a theme color and repeat it.
+You could make a bunch and paint them various colors, or pick a theme color and repeat it.
 Endless possibilities.
 All in the name of having fun getting crafty outdoors.

 7Rustic Star Obelisk